mjordan/ocr_rest/README.md

 ```
 That request will return the OCRed text in the response body and a Content-Type response header of 'text/html;charset=utf-8'.

-To delete an image file, issue the following DELETE request:
+To delete an image file and all transcripts created from it, issue the following DELETE request:

 ```
 curl -X DELETE http://host/ocr_rest/page/Hutchinson1794-1-0257.jpg